RobLaughlin/AVL-Tree/README.md

-# AVL-Tree
+# AVL Tree

-The implementation of a balanced binary search tree for The Odin Project.
+An implementation of a balanced binary search tree for [The Odin Project](https://www.theodinproject.com/lessons/javascript-binary-search-trees).